 While the bird flu has infected tens of millions of poultry, H5N1 remains rare among humans.
 Those at the greatest risk of infection are people who have direct contact with sick or dead birds or with surfaces contaminated by the virus.
 While there is the potential for the virus to mutate and become more contagious, at this time, the bird flu does not spread easily from birds to people, nor does it spread easily between people.

 For those who get the bird flu, symptoms range from mild to severe.
 Bird flu can cause fever, chills, cough, sore throat, diarrhea, and vomiting.
-In severe cases, H5N1 can quickly progress to respiratory distress, pneumonia, organ failure, and death.
+In severe cases, H5N1 (and H7N9) can quickly progress to respiratory distress, pneumonia, organ failure, and death.

 H5N1 is treated with antiviral medications; however, the infection is resistant to some of them.
 There is a vaccine to protect against a strain of the virus, but it is not currently available to the public.
 The vaccine was purchased by the government for the Strategic National Stockpile.
 Health officials will distribute the vaccine if a crisis arises.

 There are periodic reports of cases of the bird flu.
-The sporadic cases do not mean you have to change your travel plans.
+These cases do not mean you have to change your travel plans.
 When you make your arrangements, check the Centers for Disease Control and Prevention (CDC) Travel website for updated information.
 Check for updates regularly and take any action recommended by the country you are visiting.

 Before you travel, plan ahead for an outbreak.
 The local government, in an effort to contain the virus, is likely to place restrictions on where people can go.
 You can be prepared by having a supply of necessities, such as canned food, water, and medications.
 If you can, find out where to go for medical care.